Assurance Case Overview (v1.0)

 Plain language: This overview lists every assurance claim, the evidence we ship with the repo, and the runtime contracts that enforce each claim in production.

-This note enumerates the explicit assurance claims the toolkit makes, the evidence shipped in-tree, and the runtime contracts that enforce each claim.
+This note enumerates the explicit assurance claims the toolkit makes, the evidence included in-tree, and the runtime contracts that enforce each claim.
 Each claim must have:

 If you need definitions for guard terms (kappa threshold, epsilon band, window pairing), see the Glossary.